Cooking for Groups (Buffets and Picnics)

-- Guidance Document: Exemptions for Faith-Based Organizations (PDF: 233KB/4 pages)
+- Guidance Document: Exemptions for Faith-Based Organizations (PDF)

 This document explains law changes that are intended to exempt food served at weddings, funerals, and fellowship meals from requiring a license.

-- Guidance Document: Exemptions for School Concession Stands; Fraternal, Sportsman and Patriotic Organizations; Post Disaster Food Service Events (PDF: 706KB/5 pages)
+- Guidance Document: Exemptions for School Concession Stands; Fraternal, Sportsman and Patriotic Organizations; Post Disaster Food Service Events (PDF)